Georgia State Route 46: Route description

 The only portion of SR 46 that is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense, is the concurrency with US 1/SR 4 in Oak Park.

 History

 At one point, SR 46 used to continue to US 80, just west of Blitchton in Bryan County.
-That portion was decommissioned and currently serves as a county road.
+The portion of the highway between US 80 and SR 67, SR 46's current eastern terminus, was decommissioned in 1996 and currently serves as a county road.
+When SR 46 was shortened, it was moved to be briefly concurrent with SR 67 south to an interchange with I-16 where SR 46 ends, beyond the interchange SR 67 continues south.